Do Blackmailers Follow Through? (And What to Expect)

 Here are some not-so-nice examples of what happens if you don't pay the blackmailers based on cases I've worked on in the past:

-1. Most of the time they will reach out to family and friends through social media directly using instant messaging.
-This threat is pretty much universal.
+1. Most of the time they will reach out to family and friends through social media using instant messaging.
+Sometimes they will become friends with people you know, then post something on a friend's page, then message you back to show you they've infiltrated your inner circle.
 When the blackmailers threaten you, it's usually with pictures of people you know on social media, or a list of names.

 Sometimes the blackmailers will upload your video to third party website (YouTube, nudie site, etc) and tag you in the video on someone else's social media page.
-Speaking from experience: Youtube doesn't filter your junk automatically.
-I know, because I've taken down client videos originating from Youtube.
+Note that YouTube doesn't filter your privates, so if it gets uploaded, it won't be redacted.
+I know, because I've taken down client videos originating from YouTube.

 Don't want this to happen to you?
-Contact me now and make this horrible experience go away in as little as 3 days using my plan.
+Contact me now and let's talk about it.

 2. If you are married or are dating, your significant other is prime target #1.
-This is pretty much universal.
 In this case, the scammers may call or text her phone number directly, or reach out to her on social media.
+The blackmailers may also target your children with raunchy pictures of you or a video recording.

-3. The cyber blackmail criminals will also post your pictures or videos at work, especially if your workplace is tied to social media.
+3. The cyber blackmail criminals may also post your pictures or videos at work, especially if your workplace is tied to social media.

 Not sure how to deal with the potential fallout of being exposed at work or at school?
 I've already got this figured out using my plan.
 Contact me now.

-4. They will upload your video to YouTube and other nudie sites, and then share it on social media.
+4. The blackmailers may upload your video to YouTube and other nudie sites, and then share it on social media or in online forums.

-In one case I worked on, this happened to a professional boxer in the UK.
+As I already mentioned, this happened to a professional boxer in the UK.
 Not only did they follow through with this threat, but they also contacted his promoter and his trainer with the video.
 I can't make this stuff up.
 The good news is that the client was able to track the scammer's IP address using my plan.
+The scammer was located in Morocco.
 He then hired an international lawyer to prosecute the scammer.

-5. They will threaten to contact your workplace or contact your employer / co-workers.
+5. The scammers may threaten to contact your workplace or contact your employer / co-workers.

-In one case I work on, the scammers constantly called the client's workplace non-stop at all hours of the day (during work hours) whenever the client stopped responding to the scammers text messages and demands.
+In another case I work on, the scammers constantly called the client's workplace non-stop during work hours whenever the client stopped responding to the scammers text messages and demands.

-6. They will contact your relatives in your city based on a reverse lookup on your phone number.
+6. The scammers may contact your relatives in your city based on a reverse lookup of your phone number.

 Blackmail: What To Do (And What Not To Do)

-Want to make this problem go away in as little as 3 days?
-Contact me and I'll get back to you as soon as possible.
-The service I provide is paid support.
+Contact me now and I'll get back to you as soon as possible.

 --